1982 Illinois gubernatorial election: Unsuccessful petition by Stevenson for a full state recount

 On January 7, 1983, the court issued a 4–3 decision, with a majority opinion authored by Chief Justice Howard C. Ryan, rejecting Stevenson's petition for a recount.
 The majority opinion of the court found insufficient evidence of either mistakes, fraud, or irregularities to warrant a recount.
-Furthermore, in their decision, the court found the state's 1977 law outlining rules for statewide election recounts to be unconstitutional, finding that, in passing the law, the Illinois Legislature and unconstitutionally established what was effectively a new court due to the provision having a three-member panel of Illinois Circuit Court judges oversee statewide recounts.
+Furthermore, in their decision, the court found the state's 1977 law outlining rules for statewide election recounts to be unconstitutional, finding that, in passing the law, the Illinois Legislature unconstitutionally established what was effectively a new court due to the provision having a three-member panel of Illinois Circuit Court judges oversee statewide recounts.
 The opinion cited the 1975 state decision Rice v.
 Cunningham in finding that, "the General Assembly did not have the authority to provide that a case be heard by a three judge panel," and that, "the 1970 Constitution confers no authority in the legislature to create new courts".
 The court's axing of the 1977 election law had been unprompted by either party in the case.
 The majority opinion was supported by Republican justices Howard C. Ryan, Thomas Moran, Robert C. Underwood, and Democratic justice Seymour Simon.
 Dissenting were Democratic justices William G. Clark, Joseph Goldenhersh, and Daniel P. Ward.

 The court's opinion was issued merely three days before the scheduled inauguration of the gubernatorial and lieutenant gubernatorial terms.
 Hours after the court's decision, Stevenson conceded defeat, and declared that he would not challenge the court's decision.

 Fraud convictions

 In January 1983, when the Illinois Supreme Court rejected the petition by Stevenson for a full statewide recount, the majority decision had opined that there was insufficient evidence of either mistakes, fraud, or irregularities that to justify a recount.
 However, in December 1984, a special grand jury issued 62 indictments (ultimately result in 58 convictions), many involving precinct captains and election officials, for election fraud related to the 1982 Illinois elections.
 The grand jury had judged that, in their opinion, 100,000 fraudulent votes had been cast in Chicago.
 In its 26-page report, the grand jury alleged that, in one Chicago ward, votes were bought for $2 a vote, and in one precinct captain incentivized voters by distributing drinks.
 It was alleged that 10% of the votes that had been examined were fraudulently cast.
-Authorities discovered large fraud involving vote buying and voter impersonation.
-In one instance, they discovered that a ballot which had been cast for the Democratic Party slate was tabulated 198 times.
+Authorities alleged that they had discovered large fraud involving vote buying and voter impersonation.
+Authorities alleged that in one instance, they discovered that a ballot which had been cast for the Democratic Party slate was tabulated 198 times.
 The case was prosecuted by US Attorney Dan K. Webb.

 The gubernatorial election result has been questioned.
 Some Democrats have alleged that fraud might have committed by Republicans in areas outside Chicago to secure Thompson his victory.
 In 2016, Rudy Giuliani suggested that the gubernatorial results had been fraudulent on the part of Chicago Democrats.